Mindfulness and Technology: A Practical Guide to Mindful Tech Use

 BeginnersSmall pauses and settings changesSevere distress without extra support

-For students, a phone timer set for 25 minutes may be more realistic than a total ban.
-For remote workers, mindfulness usually works best when paired with calendar boundaries, while phone-free rules fit people who need clearer home transitions.
+For students, a 25-minute study block with the device out of arm’s reach may be more realistic than a total ban.
+For remote workers, mindfulness usually works best when paired with calendar boundaries, while screen-free rules fit people who need clearer home transitions.
 If tech use feels uncontrollable, unsafe, or seriously disruptive, professional support is the practical next step.

 5 Mindfulness and Technology Mistakes That Keep Distraction Going